 Mijas Botanical Garden

-You’ll find the Mijas Botanical Garden just a stone’s throw from the Immaculate Conception Church and bullring, which is a nice addition once you’re in the area.
+The Mijas Botanical Garden is just a short walk from the Church of the Immaculate Conception and the bullring, so it’s an easy stop if you’re already in the area.

 More Views at Parque La Muralla